MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 4 – Verify your Sensitivity Label policy

-In the prior task, you created a Word document and protected it with a Sensitivity label.
-The PII - V1 label policy should have inserted a watermark in the document, and it should have restricted permissions on the document.
+In the prior task, you created a Word document and protected it with a sensitivity label.
+The **PII - V1** label should have inserted a watermark in the document, and it should have restricted permissions on the document.
 To verify whether the protection that you assigned to the document works, you will first email the document to Joni Sherman and to your own personal email address.
 You will then test what functionality is possible for both Joni and Alex Wilber.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber** from the prior task.